Finding the right shoes for you

 Description: If you see almost your entire footprint, you have a flat foot, which means you’re probably an overpronator.
 That is, a micro-second after footstrike, your arch collapses inward too much, resulting in excessive foot motion and increasing your risk of injuries.
 Flat (low) Arch will have more wear along heel and inside of forefoot.

-Shoes recommendation: The best running shoes for Flat (low) Arch runners are stability shoes or motion control shoes.
+Shoe recommendation: The best running shoes for Flat (low) Arch runners are stability shoes or motion control shoes.

 Foot type: High Arch

 Description: If you see just your heel, the ball of your foot, and a thin line on the outside of your foot, you have a high arch, the least common foot type.
-This mean the foot only pronates such a small amount that the body can’t absorb the shock in its natural manner, which results in bones and joints taking the impact.
+This means the foot only pronates such a small amount that the body can’t absorb the shock in its natural manner, which results in bones and joints taking the impact.
 High Arch usually have excess wear along sides of shoes.

-Shoes recommendation: The best running shoes for High Arch are more flexible neutral cushioning shoes.
+Shoe recommendation: The best running shoes for High Arch are more flexible neutral cushioning shoes.